ritaamorais/skull-complete/deep-learning/README.md

 feeding one defected instance from the test set to the network with the function `test_instance` and saving the completion output in a file that can later be visualized in Matlab.

+# Data
+Experiments with the Volumetric DAE were carried out for inputs with three different voxel resolutions: 30<sup>3</sup>, 60<sup>3</sup> and 120<sup>3</sup>, resulting in three different datasets with the same 3D skull models but at different voxel resolutions.
+For each of these datasets, all the instances of each training and testing set are stored in the same 4D array.

+Therefore, each dataset is stored as follows, taking into account that *d* denotes the chosen voxel resolution:
+* `train_data.mat` - .mat file which contains a 4D array variable named `healthy`, shaped as *(891, d, d, d)* and that stores the 891 instances of healthy skulls which are used for training;
+* `test_data.mat` - .mat file containing two 4D array variables named `healthy` and `defected`, both shaped as *(222, d, d, d)*. `healthy` stores the 222 instances of healthy skulls which are used for testing as ground-truth, and `defected` stores the 222 instances of defected skulls which are used for testing to be reconstructed.